 The Clinical Advisory Council comprises clinicians from around the state with skills and expertise in urban and rural and remote general practice, Aboriginal health, acute care, aged and palliative care, community pharmacy, allied health, education and research.

 Dr John Saul, GP

 Dr Tania Winzenberg, GP

 Jack Muir Wilson, allied health (community pharmacy).

 You can read the Clinical Advisory Council’s terms of reference here, and skills matrix here.

 The Community Advisory Council also ensures the community perspective features strongly in Primary Health Tasmania’s decisions and investments.
 It supports the organisation to respond to community issues and improve the healthcare system to the benefit of all Tasmanians, with a particular focus on the vulnerable and disadvantaged members of our community.

-The 10-member Community Advisory Council comprises of community members and representatives from populations with unmet health needs, as well as a range of community primary care roles.
+The Community Advisory Council comprises of community members and representatives from populations with unmet health needs, as well as a range of community primary care roles.
 This includes aged care, local government, work skills and education, advocacy, rural and remote, mental health and the social determinants of health.

 Register your interest

 If you would like to be notified about vacancies on either Council, register your interest via email or contact us on 1300 653 169.